Code-Gazetteer/xml2json/README.md

 [![Build Status](https://travis-ci.org/buglabs/node-xml2json.svg?branch=master)](https://travis-ci.org/buglabs/node-xml2json)

 _Note: This package is an updated version of [xml2json](https://github.com/buglabs/node-xml2json/).
-This package is open for contribution, issues and bug fix_
+This package is open for contribution, issues and bug fix._

 It does not parse the following elements: